benschw/benschw.github.io/_drafts/spring-boot-actuator.markdown

 - [demo](https://github.com/benschw/consul-cluster-puppet/tree/master/demo) is the java app src root
 	- `build.sh` just runs "./gradlew" on this source root to build our app into a jar
+- Only one `demo.jar` is used for this example, but it exposes two endpoints: `/demo` and `/foo`.
+It was just easier to set things up this way, but you can pretend it is two different jars build from two source trees, each with one endpoint.
 - I'm using [spotify's "dns-java" lib](https://github.com/spotify/dns-java) to read SRV records.
 At the time of writing this, functionality I needed for metrics integration only existed in master, so I've included a build in "/demo/spotify/."
 They're building in [some additional goodness](https://github.com/spotify/dns-java/issues/5) before cutting a new release.

 ### The endpoints: